patlevin/pdn-styletransfer/README.md

 Another factor is the amount of information that can be captures during style extraction.
 The model uses a 100-element style vector and trying to capture the essence of a mega-pixel artwork in just 100 numbers is... challenging, to say the least.

 This is also where the styleimage size setting comes into play.
-Selecting a smaller value will remove details and focus on "the big picture", while values that are too big might simply fail to capture any meanful data during the style extraction process.
+Selecting a smaller value will remove details and focus on "the big picture", while values that are too big might simply fail to capture any meaningful data during the style extraction process.

 ## Building from source